-Housing & Planning Act (2016) A Bill to make provision about housing, estate agents, rentcharges, planning and compulsory purchase.
-Policies will need to take account of this Act. • place a duty on local planning authorities to actively promote the development of Starter Homes and embed them in the planning system Act. ount this rentcharges, planning and compulsory purchase.
-Act. • place a duty on local planning authorities to actively promote the development of Starter count this unlock brownfield land to provide homes faster, requiring local authorities to prepare, maintain and publish local registers of specified land support the doubling of the number of custom- built and self-built homes to 20,000 by 2020 ensure that every area has a Local Plan reform the compulsory purchase process to make it clearer, fairer and faster simplify and speed up neighbourhood planning Planning & Compulsory Purchase Act (2004) The Planning and Compulsory Purchase Act 2004 is a key element of the Government's agenda for speeding up the planning system.
+Key objectives relevant to the plan and sustainability Key messages, targets and indicators relevant to the Implications for plan and sustainability appraisal appraisal LDF and sustainability appraisal iniplications for plan and sustainability appliaisal Housing & Planning Act (2016) EDI and sustamability appraisal A Bill to make provision about housing, estate agents, Policies will need to take account of this Act.
+Allocations Document needs to take into account this rentcharges, planning and compulsory purchase.
+Tollcles will freed to take account of this Act.
+Act. place a duty on local planning authorities to Act. actively promote the development of Starter Homes and embed them in the planning system unlock brownfield land to provide homes faster, requiring local authorities to prepare, maintain and publish local registers of specified land support the doubling of the number of custom- built and self-built homes to 20,000 by 2020 ensure that every area has a Local Plan reform the compulsory purchase process to make it clearer, fairer and faster simplify and speed up neighbourhood planning Planning & Compulsory Purchase Act (2004) The Planning and Compulsory Purchase Act 2004 is a Policies will need to take account of this Act.
+Allocations Document needs to take into account this key element of the Government's agenda for speeding Act. up the planning system.
 The provisions introduce powers which allow for the reform and speeding up of the plans system and an increase in the predictability of planning decisions, the speeding up of the handling of major infrastructure projects and the need for simplified planning zones to be identified in the strategic plan for a region.
-Allocations Document needs to take into acc Act. ount this Community Infrastructure Levy (Amendment) Regulations (2012) The Community Infrastructure Levy is a new levy that Local Authorities in England and Wales can choose to charge on new developments in their area.
-The levy is designed to be fairer, faster and more transparent than the previous system of agreeing planning obligations between local councils and developers under SectionPolicies will need to take account of this Act.Lichfield District Council have an adopted should be considered as part of any update Infrastructure Delivery Plan.106. - Water Act (2014)
+Community Infrastructure Levy (Amendment) Regulation The Community Infrastructure Levy is a new levy that Policies will need to take account of this Act.
+Lichfield District Council have an adopted CIL, this Local Authorities in England and Wales can choose to should be considered as part of any updates to the charge on new developments in their area.
+The levy is Infrastructure Delivery Plan. designed to be fairer, faster and more transparent than the previous system of agreeing planning obligations between local councils and developers under Section 106.
+Water Act (2014)